simple-crypto/SCALib/docs/index.rst

-Where is SCALib Used ?
+Where is SCALib used ?
 ======================

-We strongly appreciate if you could mention to us if you are using SCALib for concrete projects so that we can add you to the above list.
+We strongly appreciate if you could mention to us your usage SCALib for concrete projects so that we can add you to the lists below.
 Please send an email to Olivier Bronchain.

-Scientific Publications
+Scientific publications
 -----------------------

 SCALib has been used in various scientific publications.
 Here is a (non-exhaustive) list: